nkalyanpur/nkalyanpur.github.io/index.md

 layout: default
 ---
 <br><br>
 Hello, and thanks for visiting my page!
 I am a PhD candidate in the Department of Government at [The University of Texas at Austin](https://liberalarts.utexas.edu/government/).
-I study the politics of business, primarily at the international level; topics of particular interest include international economic law, taxation, public-private governance, and commercial diplomacy.
-Some of my work has been accepted for publication in *International Organization*, *The Review of International Organizations*, and *Business and Politics*.
+I study the politics of business, primarily at the international level; topics of particular interest include international economic law, taxation, public-private governance, and diplomacy.
+Some of my work has been published in *International Organization*, *The Review of International Organizations*, *Business and Politics*, and *AEA: Papers and Proceedings*.
 I received a BA in Political Science from [Temple University](https://www.temple.edu/) in 2017, and remain convinced that Philadelphia is the world's greatest city.
 I am currently on the academic job market.

 You can find my CV (last updated August 2021) [here](assets/Thrall_CV_August2021_2.pdf).